Nyholm/workshop-state-machines/Readme.md

 ### 1. Create an implementation of `StateInterface`

-Create a state that check if we should send an email to remind a user to add their name.
+Review the code in `./src/StateMachine/StateMachine.php`.
+Now try to create a new state that will check if we should send an email to remind a user to add their name.
 If so, send that email with the `MailerService`.
 If not, use `SateMachineInterface::setState()` to move to the next state.